The OAS Crew

 Teresa Ortega

-Teresa Ortega has over 24 years of experience in the aviation industry.
-She began her career with Cessna Aircraft company in 1995, supporting the international sales department in various administrative roles.
-After obtaining a degree from Friends University in Organizational Management and Leadership, Teresa was promoted to Regional Sales Director for ProAdvantage programs Europe Middle East, Africa, and Russia.
-She held that position until retiring from Cessna in 2018.
+Teresa Ortega boasts close to three decades of experience in the aviation sector.
+Her journey commenced in 1995 at Cessna Aircraft company, where she supported the international sales department in various administrative capacities.
+Following the completion of her degree in Organizational Management and Leadership from Friends University, Teresa advanced to the role of Regional Sales Director for ProAdvantage programs in Europe, the Middle East, Africa, and Russia.
+This position remained hers until her retirement from Cessna in 2018.

-While aviation has been a long-time passion for Teresa, she also enjoys traveling, family, cooking, volunteering, and spending time with her grandson, Daichi.
+While aviation remains a significant interest for Teresa, she also finds joy in traveling, family activities, cooking, volunteering, and spending quality time with her grandson, Daichi.

 Kirby Ortega